 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Alejandra is from Philippines.
+She has 2 children.
 She needs a loan of $275 to improve her sari-sari store.

 Alejandra Luzon owns a Sari-sari store in Hilongos, Leyte Philippines.
 She is a good neighbor and allows her customers to purchase items on credit if they are not immediately able to pay.

 Alejandra would like to improve her store to make it more attractive to customers.
 By bringing in more customers, she will increase her income, which she will use to provide for her family's needs.
 She will put any additional funds towards making necessary improvements to her house and will save up money to buy her own land.